Juniper/wistar/docs/junos_space_17_1R1_install.rst

 At this point we should be able to access Junos Space via the web browser by using the IP address we set as the IPv4 web GUI address.

-#.
-Log in using the default web credentials **super/juniper123**.
-You will immediately be prompted to change the password, do so.
+16. Log in using the default web credentials **super/juniper123**.
+You will immediately be prompted to change the password, do so.17.
-#.
 You will need to log back in using the newly set password.

-SCREENSHOT OF SPACE WELCOME PAGE

-SCREENSHOT OF TOPOLOGY

-SCREENSHOT
+.. ::image screenshots/space/web_gui_login_junos_space.png

 REFERENCES